 IQOE will use a variety of approaches to implement the project, including working groups.
 Some of these groups were identified within the IQOE Science Plan, whereas others were developed at the first meeting of the IQOE Science Committee.
 The following working groups have been formed:

 Several types of ocean environments have high biodiversity, such as coral and deep-water reefs, mangrove forests, and kelp forests.
-These areas are important to human society and for functioning of ocean ecosystems, but are endangered by local, regional, and global changes.
-Assessment of the biodiversity of ocean areas is hindered by the requirement for frequent observations by human divers.
-However, many organisms in these areas make sounds that can be measured continuously.
 This working group aims to develop the potential to monitor sound high-diversity ocean areas continuously to help characterize and understand biodiversity.